 Olympus’ OMD-E-5 II is somewhere in the middle of the E-1 and the E-10.
 Due to its micro-four-thirds sensor, it is the smallest camera with changeable lenses.
 The main feature is the very easy to use tiltable-screen and that its small size.
 Although you are able to change lenses, it still could fit in a pocket.
 The Depth of Field can be lacking because of the small sensor size and at night it might not perform the best.
 Other than that, it is fast has a silent shutter and great quality.

 Size / Weight

 The OMD-E-5 II is a little heavier than the Fujifilm X E-3 although, 469g or about 650g including the kit-lens isn’t noticeable heavy.
-If You are going to shoot for a whole day, You preferably wear the camera around Your neck and not on a wrist-strap, as that can put an additional strain on Your wrist.
+If You are going to shoot for a whole day, You preferably wear the camera around Your neck with a leather strap and not on a wrist-strap, as that can put an additional strain on Your wrist.

 Apart from the little extra weight, the OMD-E-5 II is still a small camera by any means and is very inconspicuous.

 Remarkable for the Olympus design is the hot shoe in the middle of the camera which is also where the EVF sits behind.

 The camera can burst up to 10 frames per second, but the 16 Megapixels sensor feels a little outdated by now.
 Nonetheless, the camera is still capable of producing good shots and 16 Megapixels can still be a lot to work with, but aren’t really suitable for extensive cropping.

 With a continuous burst mode of up to 10 frames per second, the camera processor is still one of the faster ones available.

 The Image quality might not be what convinces You of this camera, but the small Olympus cameras are known for their versatile tilt and swivel LCD-screens.